#1 in Sleep Product Research

 For mattresses overall, sagging is the top consumer complaint.
 Tempur-Pedic has among the best sagging coverage of any mattress brand.
 While other brands on average often require more than 1.25 inches of mattress sagging before warranty coverage kicks in, Tempur-Pedic requires only more than .75 inch.

 Tempur-Pedic's warranty covers an abnormal increase in mattress softening, but such softening is not defined leaving it open to personal opinion.
-This is a potential weakness of the warranty as softening can be just as common and problematic as sagging, Tempur-Pedic owner experience data shows.
+Tempur-Pedic owner experience data shows that this is a potential weakness of the warranty as softening can be just as common and problematic as sagging.
 In fairness, however, no other mattress company definitively covers softening either.

-SLTD Rating (Sleep Like The Dead's rating) for Tempur-Pedic is a "B+."
-The rating is based on a combination of factors including product ratings by consumers, customer service, years in business, accuracy of marketing claims, warranty and Better Business Bureau (BBB) rating and rating stability, number of BBB complaints / business size ratio.
+SLTD Rating (Sleep Like The Dead's rating) for Tempur-Pedic is a "B." The rating is based on a combination of factors including product ratings by consumers, years in business, customer service, return policy, accuracy of marketing claims, transparency of specifications, warranty, Better Business Bureau (BBB) rating and rating stability, number of BBB complaints / business size ratio.

 The table below provides current pricing and estimated specifications for the various Tempur-Pedic models.
 Additional sizes than what are provided below are often available including CA king, split king and split CA king.
-The base / foundation ($200-$400 depending on size) is not included in the prices below.
+A base / foundation (usually $200-$400 depending on size) is not included in the prices below.

 |Comfort Layer (density)||Support Layer (density)||Base Layer||Cover||Firm-

 |Weight- less Select||$1100 tw